Open to senior R&D · algorithm engineer roles · UK · Available immediately

 01

-Three-week engagement · Fixed scope · Diagnostic deliverable
+Sensor Optimisation Audit · Three-week engagement · Fixed scope

-The shortest path from "we have a sensor network we're not sure is right" to a defensible answer about what's redundant, what's missing, and what to change first.
-The audit uses the same MOSOF / NDCI methods validated on the Boeing 737-800 ECS, applied to your asset and your objectives.
+The shortest path from "we have a sensor network we're not sure is right" to a defensible answer — what is redundant, what is missing, and what to change first.
+Built on the MOSOF / NDCI methods validated on the Boeing 737-800 ECS and published in peer-reviewed journals.
+Applied to your asset and your specific objectives.

 What's included